 Ooty is a good place for walking and horse riding, and rowboats can be hired for boating on the town’s lake.
 Built between 1890 and 1908 and paid for by tea planters and British Nilgiri pioneers, one of the most novel ways to get to Ooty is aboard the famous narrow-gauge Nilgiri Blue Mountain Railway from Mettupalayam on the plains.

-Here are some popular itineraries for a trip to Ooty
+Here are some popular itineraries that include a visit to Ooty

 Ooty Tailor made suggestions